 Similar to the silo rescue, grain bins have their own unique hazards.
 Utilizing safety equipment, this workshop will be an on scene presentation of the needs to perform a safe rescue from a grain bin.

-Please register by April 24, 2020.
+Please register by October 8th, 2021.
 The program registration fee is $75/participant.
-Registration after, April 24th, will increase to $100/participant.
+Registration after, October 8th, will increase to $100/participant.
 Registration fee includes all meal services provided during the event(s) registered for as well as all program materials.
 Attendance is limited to 100 in order to maximize the hands-on component of the workshops.
 Advanced registration is required.
 If cancellations are received within 72 hours of the program, the registration fee will be refunded less a $10 administrative fee.
-The conference reserves the right to cancel due to insufficient enrollment.
+The conference reserves the right to cancel due to insufficient enrollment and COVID.

 To register for the training, you may submit your payment and information by clicking on the button below.
 You may also submit a registration form via mail to:

 Make checks payable to Marshfield Clinic Health System Inc.